 Discovering a New Way...

-It took awhile for me to figure out what worked for Douwe but after some experimentation I found out that he was really good at whip steering.
+After some experimentation I found out that Douwe is really good at whip-steering.
 I started using the wings for steering, the same way you would train a horse to steer by using whips (not by hitting them of course but by holding the whip out to the side so they can see it peripherally and turn away from it).
 In the beginning I rode Douwe with a regular bridle and handmade sidereins (the same clothes line but spray painted black to blend in).

 The Power of a Dream